FOOTBALL ROUNDUP: Lamar cruises past McBee

 LANCASTER, S.C. — Chesterfield’s Kevin Diggs had 450 yards and six touchdowns.

-Buford scored the winning touchdown with two minutes left in the contest.
+Buford scored the winning touchdown with two minutes left in the game.